 While my family will be happy to hear I’m not running away any time soon, this recipe checked every one of my boxes.

-The brownies are fudgy and just a tad gooey, swirled with caramel topping that’s made even tastier with the addition of course salt.
+- The brownies are fudgy and just a tad gooey, swirled with caramel topping that’s made even tastier with the addition of coarse salt.

 - Chocolate Morsels – Semi-sweet morsels are my choice, or you can substitute milk chocolate or dark chocolate chips if you prefer.